 I noticed a few public toilets which you have to pay 3 kuna to use, but there are so many cafes so for the price of a coffee you can stop and use their bathroom.
 Some places you have to ask for a key though so they must get a lot of people just going in to use the toilet and not buying anything.

 There are many ATMs in Zadar and a couple of currency exchange places.
 The local currency is Kuna but some places were excepting Euros.

-Zadar has a lovely old town to walk around and it wasn’t until I did a free walking tour that I realised how much history and interesting things there was to see in Zadar as I mentioned earlier I would recommend this Zadar free walking tour.
+There are many things to do in Zadar one of the highlights is walking around the old town.
+It wasn’t until I did a free walking tour that I realised how much history and interesting things there was to see in Zadar as I mentioned earlier I would recommend this Zadar free walking tour.

 There were a few different free walking tours as well as paid tours of the old town.